What Languages are Spoken in Israel?

 There are a plethora of languages that are spoken in Israel.
 Let’s have a look at the number of languages that are used in Israel.

 Hebrew is the everyday speaking language of Israel.
-This language was revived after 150 years, and people considered it a miracle.
+This language was revived after 150 years, and people considered it a miracle since then is Israel official language.
 The revival of Hebrew was not easy and it faced opposition from other languages, mainly from Yiddish to become a pivotal language of the Zionist project.
 It is also considered the language of a religious sect called Judaism.
 Arab schools in Israel teach the Hebrew language to the children until they reach the third grade.
 Israeli children need to pass the Hebrew exam to get enrolled.
 The older version of Hebrew has taken many loan words from other languages like Arabic, Latin, Greek Persian, and many other languages like Akkadian and Canaanite languages.

 The form of Hebrew that is used today is instigated as the biblical language and its scripts follow the old Hebrew written form.
 The phonation of Modern Hebrew is a revised form created on the Sephardic (Hispano-Portuguese) pronunciation.
 The modern version of Hebrew comprises many old Hebrew dialects that are influenced by many other languages like Arabic, Aramaic, German, and English together with Jewish and Slavic languages.